pineunity/apmec/doc/source/user/multisite_vim_usage_guide.rst

 Multisite VIM Usage
 ===================

-A single Tacker controller node can be used to manage multiple Openstack sites without having the need to deploy Tacker server on each of these sites.
-Tacker allows users to deploy VNFs in multiple OpenStack sites using the multisite VIM feature.
+A single Apmec controller node can be used to manage multiple Openstack sites without having the need to deploy Apmec server on each of these sites.
+Apmec allows users to deploy VNFs in multiple OpenStack sites using the multisite VIM feature.
 OpenStack versions starting from Kilo are supported with this feature.